hidenori-wasa/_CakePHP0204Lib/README.md

 Change log
 ----------

-* I deleted garbage comment.
+* I improved "\BreakpointDebugging_InAllCase::checkRecursiveDataError()" class method.
 * I have been doing debugging with "PHP5.4" on "Ubuntu12.04LTS".